 Yes, humvees really do rattle like that.

 We’ve been doing missions for five days now.
-Five days, five missions.
+Five days, ask unhealthy five missions.
 All of them have been around the Kabul area.
-Some were just convoys to get things done, like picking up or scrounging equipment, getting administrative issues cared for, or making face-to-face coordination.
+Some were just convoys to get things done, here like picking up or scrounging equipment, pharmacy getting administrative issues cared for, or making face-to-face coordination.
 One was an escort mission.
 We’re getting more comfortable with the procedures that we use to get things done and keep things orderly.
 Procedures are good.
 Predictability is bad.

 Each of us that go out have gotten experience driving and gunning.
 Some have gotten experience as the vehicle commander.
 So far, the more experienced guys from other teams or the headquarters elements have been the convoy commanders, the “guides” as it were.